, ,

 • 2.
 Single Room Supplement (if requested)

 • 3.
-Meals: Lunch and dinner
+Meals: Lunch and dinner not mentioned in the itinerary

 • 4.
 Tickets: International and domestic flight/train tickets